-ReFS is another file system introduced by Microsoft a few years back.
-It is better to know about it if you are working on the Windows server platform or even with the client versions like Windows 10 and 8.1.
-The file format is available in specific versions of Windows 10.
-As you are aware that NTFS (New Technology File System) was introduced almost 26 years ago, and we can say that it is no more a newer file system in the market.
-The ReFS (Resilient File System) has advantages and disadvantages in the production environment.
-In this guide, let us see how to use and format a disk partition in ReFS format (64 kilobytes) in Windows 10 and Windows 2019 server versions.
+The file format is available in specific versions of Windows 10/11 client operating systems.
+As you are aware that NTFS (New Technology File System) was introduced almost 26 years ago, and we can clearly say that it is no more a newer file system in the market.
+Meanwhile, the ReFS (Resilient File System) has advantages and disadvantages in the production environment.
+In this guide, let us see how to use and format a disk partition in ReFS format (64 kilobytes) in Windows 10/11 and Windows 2019 server versions.

 - You can’t install Operating System on the partition.